Switching business energy supplier

 Note: Prices correct as of February 2024.
 Rates and bill size may vary according to your meter type and business location.
 The prices you’re quoted may be different from the averages shown.
 The figures shown are the average unit rates and standing charges quoted by Bionic per business size from February 1 to February 7, 2024.
 Rates do not include any Energy Bills Discount Scheme discount.

 How to switch microbusiness energy supplier

 If you're a microbusiness owner looking switch suppliers, it's recommended that you contact a broker a couple of months before your existing contract expires – as a rule of thumb, start comparing as soon as your current supplier gets in touch with a renewal offer.

 This will enable brokers to compare prices and present you with an accurate quote for a new contract that you can switch to when your current deal expires – and a good broker will set this up on your behalf.

 If you're not currently in a contract – or an old one recently expired – then you should arrange a new deal as soon as possible in order to secure cheaper rates and minimise your bills.

-If you’re currently on a deal that doesn’t suit your business, or you think you’re paying too much for your gas and electricity, give our experts a call now on 0800 088 6986, or request a call back by leaving a few details in the box at the top of the page.
+If you’re currently on a deal that doesn’t suit your business, or you think you’re paying too much for your gas and electricity, give the tech-enabled business energy experts at Bionic a call now on 0800 088 6986, or request a call back by leaving your postcoide.